fullopsec/Dropbear/README.md

  # Dropbear SSH

-This code is a set of commands that guides the user on how to install and configure the Dropbear SSH server on an Ubuntu 22.04 machine.
-The purpose of Dropbear is to allow remote access to the machine during the boot process in case of disk encryption.
-By installing and configuring Dropbear on the machine, users can unlock encrypted disks remotely using SSH.
+This is a set of commands that guides the user on how to install and configure the Dropbear SSH server on an Ubuntu 22.04 machine.
+The purpose of Dropbear is to allow <strong>remote access</strong> to the machine during the <strong>boot process</strong> in case of <strong>disk encryption</strong>.
+By installing and configuring Dropbear on the machine, users can <strong>unlock encrypted disks remotely using SSH</strong>.